NAFFL Rules of Play

 4. Teams and players can downloard the FSEN App on all platforms and enjoy the games either live and/or VOD.

-1. All teams will have jerseys (a white and or a dark jersey) with player’s number on the front and back.
-The number on the front must be a minimum of 2” and the number on the back must be a minimum of 4”.
+1. All teams will have jerseys (a white and or a dark jersey) with player’s numbers on the front and back.

 2. No football jerseys of any type shall be worn.
 T-shirts, compression shirt, or basketball type sleeveless shirts are the only choices of acceptable jerseys.
 No player will be allowed to participate without a shirt.